stringparser/batch-these/readme.md

 ## why

-You would like to keep `stdout` writes to the bare minimum in an non intrusive way.
+You would like to keep `stdout` writes to the bare minimum.

 ## test